snobu/destreamer/README.md

 ## Prereqs

-- **Node.js**: anything above v8.0 seems to work.
+- **Node.js**: You'll need Node.js v10 or higher.
 A GitHub Action runs tests on all major Node versions on every commit.
 - **npm**: usually comes with Node.js, type `npm` in your terminal to check for its presence
 - **ffmpeg**: a recent version (year 2019 or above), in `$PATH` or in the same directory as this README file (project root).
 - **git**: one or more npm dependencies require git.
 Install git with your favorite package manager or https://git-scm.com/downloads